-Janet Bradshaw will ensure that all staff are aware of the school's policy for supporting pupils with medical conditions and their role in implementing the policy.
+The Headteacher (Rosie Phillips) will ensure that all staff are aware of the school's policy for supporting pupils with medical conditions and their role in implementing the policy.

-- Any member of staff who agrees to accept responsibility for administering prescribed medicines to a child does so voluntarily and will have appropriate training and guidance. - Training needs will be identified during the development or review of individual healthcare plans and will be reviewed annually.
-The family of a child will often be key in providing relevant information to school staff about how their child's needs can be met, and parents will be asked for their views but will not be the sole trainer. - Training will be provided for staff to ensure that they are competent and have confidence in their ability to support pupils with medical conditions, and to fulfil the requirements as set out in individual healthcare plans.
-Training for new staff will be provided on induction; - Training will be provided by appropriate healthcare professional so that staff have an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative and emergency measures so that they can recognise and act quickly if a problem occurs.
-Template G may be used to confirm staff training. - Only staff with appropriate training will give prescription medicines or undertake healthcare procedures.
-(A first-aid certificate does not constitute appropriate training in supporting children with medical conditions). - The school will ensure that at least three people have attended Supporting Pupils with Medical Conditions training to understand County policy and to ensure medicines are appropriately managed within the school.
+Any member of staff who agrees to accept responsibility for administering prescribed medicines to a child does so voluntarily and will have appropriate training and guidance.

+Training needs will be identified during the development or review of individual healthcare plans and will be reviewed annually.
+The family of a child will often be key in providing relevant information to school staff about how their child's needs can be met, and parents will be asked for their views but will not be the sole trainer.

+Training will be provided for staff to ensure that they are competent and have confidence in their ability to support pupils with medical conditions, and to fulfil the requirements as set out in individual healthcare plans.
+Training for new staff will be provided on induction.

+Training will be provided by an appropriate healthcare professional so that staff have an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative and emergency measures so that they can recognise and act quickly if a problem occurs.
+Staff training records are kept on the school system and in a folder in the office.

+Only staff with appropriate training will give prescription medicines or undertake healthcare procedures.
+(A first-aid certificate does not constitute appropriate training in supporting children with medical conditions.)

+The school will ensure that an appropriate number of people have attended Supporting Pupils at School with Medical Conditions training to understand County policy and to ensure medicines are appropriately managed within the school.
+BC recommend training at least three people to cover sickness, absence or school trips.

-4 INDIVIDUAL HEALTHCARE PLANS (Template A)
+4 INDIVIDUAL HEALTHCARE PLANS (Appendix B)